+The Pupil Premium was introduced by the government in April 2011.
+It is additional funding to help schools close the attainment gap between children from low-income families and other disadvantaged families and their peers.
 The Pupil Premium is primarily aimed at pupils who are eligible for Free School Meals.
 This category now includes any child who has been registered for free school meals (or have been at any time in the last six years FSM+6), looked after children (CIC) and those from families with parents in the armed forces.
 Nationally, these students achieve at a level significantly below those not entitled to the premium on all key indicators.
 Isca Academy aims to provide eligible students with additional support they may require in order to achieve success and the best possible life chances.

 Details about how we spend our Pupil Premium allocation and the benefits this has brought to our students are contained in the documents downloadable below.

 Catch Up Premium

 The Year 7 Catch-Up premium provides an additional £500 from the Government for every Year 7 student who did not achieve at least level 4 in the Key Stage 2 national curriculum tests in reading and/or mathematics.
 The purpose of this funding is to enable Isca Academy to deliver additional support, such as individual tuition or intensive support in small groups, for those pupils that most need it.

 A report is available to show how that funding was spent and the impact that it has:

 Isca Academy Catch Up Premium

 The Government has provided funding to support children and young people to catch up following the unprecedented disruption to their education as a result of coronavirus (COVID-19).

 The Government allocated funding to school to provide a Summer School to support the transition of Year 6 students to secondary school, following significant disruption due to Covid.
 Our summer school ran for 5 days week commencing 23rd August 2021.